FRAUD RESOURCE CENTER

 Gift card payment scams

-Contacting you in the guise of someone else — a tech support expert, IRS agent or lottery official, to name a few common examples — scammers claim you owe a debt or need a service.
+Contacting you in the guise of someone else — often a representative of a government agency such as the IRS or Social Security Administration or a well-known company like Amazon or Apple — scammers claim you owe a debt or need a service.
 They insist you buy gift cards and read them the serial and personal identification (PIN) numbers on the back to make quick payment.

 Don’t believe it.
-Genuine businesses and government agencies never ask for payment via gift card.
+Genuine businesses and government bodies never ask for payment via gift card.
 Any such request is a sure sign of fraud.

 The same holds if you get an urgent call from a grandchild in distress, or if someone you’ve gotten close to online suddenly seeks a loan.
 An ask for money via gift card means you’re dealing with a crook, not a loved one.